List of Di-Gata Defenders characters: Kor Yin-an

-He was a Yan-Nega class wizard who fought in the battle between the Ethos and the Wizards in the Battle of Yan-Suma.
-In an attempt to save himself, Kor Yin-an tried to strike a deal with the Ethos: He would give them the Wizards and their Allies, plus information about the tunnel network underneath the temple to do so; in return for a place in the Ethos' rule.
-On the sidelines, he tried to have his allies make peace with the Ethos, knowing they wouldn't comply.
+Kor Yin-an (voiced by Kedar Brown) was a Yan-Nega class wizard who fought in the battle between the Ethos and the Wizards in the Battle of Yan-Suma.
+In an attempt to save himself, Kor Yin-an tried to strike a deal with the Ethos: he would give them the Wizards and their Allies and information about the tunnel network underneath the temple, in return for a place in the Ethos' rule.
+On the sidelines, he tried to have his allies make peace with the Ethos, knowing they would not comply.
 However, the Ethos were banished shortly after the Celestial Abyss was triggered, and Mel told them the Ethos had planned a trap inside the Temple, causing Nazmul to order a portion of Yin-tos soldiers and Alnar to protect the inner temple.

 His traitorous scheme was not discovered until several moons later.
 As punishment, the wizards put Kor in a state of permanent undeath, the Arkham Mal Rash turning him into a lich, and to be chained as penance.
-No Radosian or Ethos know where Kor was sealed.
-But they feared if his tomb was found, RaDos would have to face his eternal wrath.
-He was awakened by Malco to track the remaining Icons of the Celestial Abyss in exchange of release from his current state.
-Underground, he confronts the Defenders, revealing to Mel that it was he who gave her the staff at Yan-Suma as a projection.
-It was his intention that she would find the Eternity Stone and change history, to allow the Ethos to win.
-But she caught on and ended up restoring the timeline.
+Neither the Radosians or Ethos know where Kor was sealed, but feared what could happen if his tomb was found.
+He was awakened by Malco to track the remaining Icons of the Celestial Abyss in exchange for release from his current state.
+Underground, he confronts the Defenders, revealing to Melosa that he gave her the staff at Yan-Suma as a projection.
+He intended for her to find the Eternity Stone and change history, allowing the Ethos to win.
+However, she caught on and ended up restoring the timeline.
 To get his revenge, he planned to suck her lifeforce.
-He faced Mel off in a duel to the death.
-Just as she held him at spear-point, he uses his plea from fifteen years ago to "make peace with the Ethos".
-He steals the second Icon and escapes, promising that he will have his revenge another day.
+He faced Melosa in a duel to the death, but uses his plea from fifteen years ago to "make peace with the Ethos".
+He steals the second Icon and escapes, promising that he will have his revenge.

 Eventually, Kor's obsession for revenge began to conflict with his agreement with the Ethos, so Malco decided he outlived his usefulness.
 He had Kor's body destroyed by Lady K'Tahsh and his chains shattered, but in doing so he unwittingly sets Kor free from the chains.
-Kor, being undead, survives the assassination attempt, and upon reviving he attacks Malco and Lady K'Tahsh and steals the Sacred Icons.
+Kor, being undead, survives the assassination attempt, and upon reviving attacks Malco and Lady K'Tahsh and steals the Sacred Icons.

 After stealing the fourth Icon, Kor demanded that Melosa meet him in the court where he was judged, where he would judge her for the mistakes the Wizards made.
 In the process, he accidentally revealed that his attempts for peace were actually to save himself, so he had to kill her.
-However, he was defeated and ended of his misery.
+However, he was defeated and died.

-Kor Yin-an is voiced by Kedar Brown.